bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

     - value: Number of tokens, and the range is [0, 2^63-1].
     - data: Allow any data to be submitted with the transfer for interpretation or recording.
 This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.
 The range is [0,128k].
     ```

 - Return value

     Success: `true`

     Failure: Throw an exception

+- Event

+    ```javascript
+    tlog('transferTranche', sender, tranche, to, value, data);
+    ```

+    Topic: The method name, here is 'transferTranche'.

+    sender: The account address to call the contract.

+    tranche: The tranche id of the token sending account and the token receiving account.

+    to: The recipient address of tokens.

+    value: Number of tokens.

+    data: Allow any data to be submitted with the transfer for interpretation or recording.
+This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.

 ### transferToTranche